8 questions to ask yourself before diving into a new task

 Most of the researches regarding the cost of software errors, show that there is an order of magnitude difference between the stages, where the error is found.
 That’s why it’s essential to take your time during the planning and prepare a detailed implementation plan for the more complex tasks.
 I created a personal checklist, which I use before starting a new task.
 Some of the steps may seem rather obvious, but it’s always worth to keep them in mind.
 Let’s grab a cup of coffee and enjoy the lecture :).

-There are a number of animal species in the jungle.
+There are a number of animal species in the forest.
 Each species has one or more predator that may be direct or indirect.
 Species X is said to be a predator of species Y if at least or of the following is true:

 - Species X is a direct predator of species Y